Another confession? I am but a tactical tourist. Oh, the shame. The stigma.

 I have seen various under-channels, or sub-channels, in the cable TV systems around the USA.
 TV shows on hunting, guns, and self-defense – mostly about guns for sport, but they have gun defense shows too.
 Or, we see similar news or features on YouTube and on Facebook.
 Hey, how about all those gun magazines?
 The other day I counted fifteen different gun magazines on a shelf in a common supermarket.
 Fifteen!
 More than any other genre like fitness or even women’s makeup, or gossip rags.
 Fifteen!
 (Shows you where the commercial money is.)
 Like the TV shows, inside the mags are numerous articles about extreme safety and survival ala gun themes (after all, they are gun magazines).
 Some folks call them “gun porn.”
 The editors and writers pontificate, and readers worry and fret over gear and the four basic, generic problems really,

 – the mass shooter.

 Oh, maybe a kidnapping thrown in?
 Recently they fret over the mass shooter, due to our times.
 From these 4 or 5 problems, tons and tons of deep and deeper, redundant material spews forth.
-Like a muscle magazine covers "the curl" ten thousand times from ten thousand body builders.
+Like a muscle magazine covers “the curl” ten thousand times from ten thousand body builders.
 It’s a curl!
 These publications and shows say the same things over and over again.
-That, and well … gear.
+That, and gear.
 Gear, gear, and more and more gear.
 And if you take a bubble bath?
-You'd better have gun underwater with you.
+You’d better have gun underwater with you.
 And that special grade of under water-proof ammo.